thebroskialex/SmolPyGUI/DOCUMENTATION.md

 # SmolPyGUI Full Documentation

 SmolPyGUI is a lightweight and minimalistic GUI framework built on top of **Pygame**.
 It provides intuitive tools for creating simple graphical interfaces in Python programs or games without the complexity of larger frameworks.

 This documentation explains every object, function, and system included in SmolPyGUI, how to use them, and how they interact.

+Optional function arguments are marked with a ⎊ symbol, default values are marked as "⎊=Value".

 ---